You are currently viewing Being a Good Investor

 “I can calculate the motion of heavenly bodies, but not the madness of men.” — Isaac Newton

-“The important thing in strategy is to suppress the enemy’s useful actions but allow his useless actions.” — Miyamoto Musashi
+“The important thing in strategy is to suppress the enemy’s useful actions but allow his useless actions.”

-We believe the same principle applies to investing.
 While it’s extremely hard to predict the next recession consistently or exactly time the market, we can make educated guesses about how markets and people are likely to react to those events.
 So that we can make adjustments and decisions based on past behavioural patterns in the market, such as greed, fear, optimism, pessimism, and overreaction, as these repeat themselves.